,

 Being able to “sift through all the market data” is critical.
 Associates are expected to understand site analysis, market comps, financial modeling, and construction schedules.

 Yes.
-As Vicky emphasized, “Most people don’t recognize soft skills… Be able to communicate clearly, sell, and read the person you are speaking with.”
+As one Associate emphasized, “Most people don’t recognize soft skills… Be able to communicate clearly, sell, and read the person you are speaking with.”
 Development requires cross-functional collaboration, negotiation, and presentation.

-Vicky noted: “Going from design and architecture to ownership… If you hire smart people, they can learn the finance side.”
-She recommends gaining business knowledge, either through a degree or programs like the A.CRE Accelerator.
+One Associate noted: “Going from design and architecture to ownership… If you hire smart people, they can learn the finance side.”
+They recommend gaining business knowledge, either through a degree or programs like the A.CRE Accelerator.

 While not required, it’s highly beneficial.
-Vicky shared, “Because I was so focused on architecture, I didn’t have a drop of a business background… The business background provides another opportunity.”
+One Associate shared, “Because I was so focused on architecture, I didn’t have a drop of a business background… The business background provides another opportunity.”
 Many Associates come from non-finance fields but upskill into the role.

 The fast pace and variety of tasks can be overwhelming.
 Associates must balance detail-oriented work with broader project goals and adapt quickly as project timelines or scopes change.

-According to Vicky Lee: “Very rarely would you have to work nights or weekends.”
+According to one Development Associate: “Very rarely would you have to work nights or weekends.”
 While deadlines and construction milestones can cause occasional stress, development roles can offer reasonable balance.

-As an example, Vicky mentioned the Atworth project — “a 260-unit rental unit… a combination of residential and retail/restaurant.”
+For example, a Development Associate might describe working on a 260-unit rental community that combined residential and retail/restaurant space.
 Development Associates work on projects ranging from multifamily to mixed-use to commercial.